flox/pkgdb/docs/search.md

 }
 ```

-- `inputs.<NAME>stabilities` was applied to all inputs which didn't explicitly
-   specify them.
 - `inputs.<NAME>.subtrees` was applied to all inputs which didn't explicitly
    specify them.
 - `inputs.<NAME>.from` _flake references_ were parsed and locked.